Bill Maher and This MS Now Host Got Lectured on the FACE Act...

 Advertisement

-Defending Education also learned that on December 2, 2025, the district voted unanimously to purchase a commercial building to house the CBSE for the cost of $16 million; the building will also need at least another $20 million in renovations and two years of construction.
+Defending Education also learned that on December 2, 2025, the district voted unanimously to purchase a commercial building to house the CBSE for $16 million; the building will also require at least another $20 million in renovations and two years of construction.

 In their press release, Defending Education writes, "For the foreseeable future, PPS will own an empty building dedicated to segregated education that will not educate a single Portland child, all while facing a $50 million budgetary shortfall next year."